adnansirajrakin/Deep_Dup_A/README.md

 iteration = number of attack iteration

-picks = numberof weights picked
+picks = number of weights picked

 weight_p_clk = number of weights at each package constant throughout the paper